LampardNguyen234/perps-stats/docs/architecture.md

   - The database query should be idempotent, using `INSERT ...
 ON CONFLICT DO NOTHING` to prevent duplicates if the backfill is run multiple times over the same period.

 ### Real-time Streamer
+- **Status**: ✅ **Implemented for Binance**
 - **Trigger**.
-  - Run as a long-running service: `perps-stats stream --exchange kucoin --symbols BTC,ETH --data trades,orderbook`.
+  - Run as a long-running service: `perps-stats stream --exchange binance --symbols BTC,ETH --data-types ticker,trade,orderbook`.
-  - Run as a service within the main application.
+  - Optional database storage with `--database-url` flag or `DATABASE_URL` env variable.
 - **Logic**
-  - Uses the client to establish a WebSocket connection to the exchange's real-time data feed.
+  - Uses the `IPerpsStream` trait (defined in `crates/perps-core/src/streaming.rs`) to establish WebSocket connections.
+  - Binance implementation (`BinanceWsClient` in `crates/perps-exchanges/src/binance/ws_client.rs`) connects to `wss://fstream.binance.com/ws`.
-  - Messages are deserialized into the core Rust structs (e.g, `Trade`).
+  - Messages are deserialized into the core Rust structs (`Ticker`, `Trade`, `Orderbook`).
-  - To avoid overwhelming the database, the streamer should batch writes by collecting data in a Vec before performing a bulk insert.
+  - Supports multiple data types simultaneously via `stream_multi()` method that returns `StreamEvent` enum.
+  - Batch writes to database with configurable batch size (default: 100 events) to avoid overwhelming the system.
+  - Separate buffers for each data type (tickers, trades, orderbooks) with automatic flushing on shutdown.
+  - Optional `--max-duration` flag to limit streaming time (useful for testing).

 ## Data Storage
 This layer provides a clean abstraction over the database.